IDCI-Consulting/StepBundle/Resources/doc/events.md

     ;
 ```

-The stickable events names are the same than the symfony form events
+The stickable events names are the same than the symfony form events names

 * pre_set_data
 * post_set_data